GrammaticalFramework/gf-rgl/src/morphodict/README.md

 - `Subj`

 Additional language-specific categories can be included if the reasons are clear.
-They must then be defined in the `Ext` module for that language.
+They must then be importable from the `Paradigms` module for that language, together with `mk` functions.
+The `Extend` module may also put them in use in syntax.

-Following the model of Universal Tagset, we add a category `X` for unspecified words in `Ext`, with the linearization type `{s : Str}`.
+Following the model of Universal Tagset, we add a category `X` for unspecified words in `Extend`, with the linearization type `{s : Str}`.
 Hence it can only be used for uninflected strings with unclear status.

 ## Naming